 New York City's Domestic Violence shelter system overseen by HRA is the largest in the country.
 Emergency shelter services are designed to stabilize clients in a safe environment.
-Programs are developed to work with families to manage the crisis and trauma of domestic violence, strengthen coping skills, and enhance client self-sufficiency.
+Programs are developed to work with families to address the crisis and trauma of domestic violence and enhance client self-sufficiency.
 Required services include individual counseling, advocacy, psycho-educational groups and trauma focused interventions that address the dynamics of domestic violence and particularly the impact on parenting.
 All shelter programs are required to provide childcare services, and assist clients with housing, benefit entitlement assistance, financial development services and workforce development/employment readiness services to maximize self-sufficiency.

-The emergency domestic violence shelter system consists of 44 confidential facilities throughout all five boroughs of New York City with a total bed capacity of 2,689 emergency beds.
-Additionally, there are 8 DV Tier II/transitional shelter facilities totaling 297 Tier II units.
-In 2018, the HRA domestic violence system served 9,981 individuals, which included 262 single adults and 3,634 families (comprised of adults and children).
+In 2019, HRA opened two new shelter locations, an emergency shelter and a Tier II shelter respectively, adding additional capacity to the network.
+The emergency domestic violence shelter system consists of 46 confidential facilities throughout all five boroughs of New York City with a total bed capacity of 2,514 emergency beds.
+Additionally, there are 9 DV Tier II/transitional shelter facilities totaling 362 Tier II units.
+In 2019, the HRA domestic violence system served 11,123 individuals, which included 418 single adults and 3,919 families (comprised of adults and children).

 In September 2015, Mayor de Blasio announced that the City would develop 400 additional DV Tier II units and 300 emergency beds - an unprecedented addition by the City to address capacity in the domestic violence shelter system.
-All 300 emergency beds and 163 of the 400 Tier II units have been awarded.
+As of December 31, 2019, all 300 emergency beds and all 400 Tier II units have been awarded.

-[&]quot;1 Section 21-141 specifies the information to be included in the report, as follows:
+&lt;sup>1 Section 21-141 specifies the information to be included in the report, as follows: